Stellar Peach Breeding Program

 Autumnstar has been tested in several locations across the world for several years.
 It is a large peach at 2 3/4" to 3 1/4", round, 70-80% blushed red peach that ripens 47 days after Red Haven or 6 days after Encore.
 Autumnstar has shown exceptional bud and tree hardiness and excellent eating and shipping qualities for any season but there is nothing like it in this late late season.
 It has better fruit color, flavor and much better tree than Fayette or Encore.
 Autumnstar is a great way to extend your peach season.

-I am starting a Email Newsletter soon, so if you want the most up to date information sent to your email, please sign up for the newsletter.
+This year I am starting a Email Newsletter, so if you want the most up to date information sent to your email, please sign up for the newsletter (after I set it up).
 This is the most reliable way of making sure the information is delivered to you every week.
 But now I am trying to learn how to design and start it.
 It is alot more complicated than I thought it would be.
+I am sorry but I am having problems getting this going, Technology does not like me.
+I will have it figured out soon.